 - The music department will provide programs.
 Students must use the approved recital template as provided by the music department.
-Copy must be submitted to the department for approval and proofreading at least two weeks prior to the performance.
+Copy must be submitted to the department for approval and proofreading at the time set by the Recital Coordinator.

 - Reception expenses are the student's responsibility.

-- The student must provide publicity information to the secretary at least two weeks prior to the recital.
+- The student must provide publicity information to the Recital Coordinator at least two weeks prior to the recital.
 The music department will handle publicity for the recital, including listing the event on campus calendar and placing notices in campus news publications.
 Students are welcome to make posters for placement around campus.